how to find us

 • We’re in a field so suitable footwear – walking shoes etc.

-• Wellies and changes of clothes for kids in case they get wet in the stream.
+• Wellies and changes of clothes for kids in case they get wet.

 • Dancing shoes :o)